Accelerated Bridge Construction 101

 “Professor Attanayake made this course a great experience.
 He considered every attendee and helped with the understanding for everyone, despite the differences in everyone’s background/experience level.”
 Engineer in Training, RockSol Consulting Group

 Accelerated Bridge Construction (ABC) incorporates innovative planning, design, materials, and construction methods to reduce costs, construction time, and road user impacts, minimizing traffic delays and community disruption while increasing safety in construction.
-This course will provide an overview of ABC concept and techniques and discuss prefabricated bridge elements and systems, bridge move with lateral slide techniques, bridge move using self-propelled modular transporters (SPMT), tools to evaluate bridge construction techniques for a site, and implementation case studies and resources.
+This course will provide an overview of ABC concept and techniques.
+Attendees will learn about:

 Register now for the opportunity to understand the processes and benefits involved in developing new ABC programs and projects, and to enhance existing programs to deliver exceptional bridge projects.